pietrorampini/UpdateChecker/README.md

 Questions regarding Crouton can be asked on [StackOverflow, using the crouton tag](http://stackoverflow.com/questions/tagged/crouton).

+If you have any questions regarding UpdateChecker, [create an issue](https://github.com/rampo/UpdateChecker/issues/new).

+### Feaure request

+To create a new Feature request, open an issue with **request** label [here](https://github.com/rampo/UpdateChecker/issues?labels=optimization%2Crequest&page=1&state=open)

+I'll try to answer as soon as I find the time.

 ### Pull requests welcome

 Feel free to contribute to UpdateChecker.

 Either you found a bug or have created a new and awesome feature, just create a pull request.

-If you want to start to create a new feature or have any other questions regarding Crouton, [file an issue](https://github.com/keyboardsurfer/Crouton/issues/new).
-I'll try to answer as soon as I find the time.

 Please note, if you're working on a pull request, make sure to use the [develop branch](https://github.com/keyboardsurfer/Crouton/tree/develop) as your base.

 ### Coming soon
- - A
- - B
+ - *Remember me later* button on dialog

 ## License